 When patients die during or after an aspiration event, it’s often because of the exposure to airway contaminants, not hypoxia.
 The risk of death increases with the volume of fluid inhaled.
 This is why diligent, intelligent suction can prove life-saving, especially in someone with limited mobility who is actively aspirating or vomiting.
-The right suction device quickly clears airway obstructions with a high rate of flow and powerful suction.
+The right suction device quickly clears airway obstructions with a high flow rate and powerful suction.

 The SALAD technique requires the use of a quality suction machine that can provide continuous suction at a reliable flow rate.
 For help purchasing your next suction device, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.

-It’s Easy to Learn and Remember
+1. It’s Easy to Learn and Remember

-It Reduces or Prevents Airway Contamination
+2. It Reduces or Prevents Airway Contamination

 Hypoxia due to choking is just the immediate risk of airway obstruction.
 Aspiration often involves contaminants in people who are already sick.
 This presents a significant risk of infection, airway injury, pneumonia, inflammation, and death.

 Continuous suction using the SALAD method greatly reduces the risk of serious complications.
 Particularly in elderly and immunocompromised populations, this can be life-saving.

-It Works With a Wide Range of Suction Devices
+3. It Works With a Wide Range of Suction Devices

-SALAD requires a rigid suction catheter, but can be used with a wide range of suction machines.
+SALAD requires a rigid suction catheter but can be used with a wide range of suction machines.
 The SSCOR DuCanto catheter, named for the developer of the SALAD technique, is an ideal choice.
 It’s also compatible with an array of suction machines, which makes it a viable option for all EMS departments, rescue agencies, and hospitals.

-It’s Easy to Simulate
+4. It’s Easy to Simulate

 Practicing aspiration prevention and management techniques is critical to their success.
 Drills work best in realistic simulations, and SALAD is easy to simulate.
 A 2017 study found that a simple modification to a difficult-airway mannequin head could make it easy to simulate aspiration and master the SALAD technique.